mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 ...
 ```

-Note that we used `aliasOf` inside the `MOTHER_IN_LAW` dependency as well because we wanted to keep on using the same base projection, but it is not mandatory, as long as you are using another projection that is not declared elsewhere in the dependencies.
+Note that we used `aliasOf` inside the `MOTHER_IN_LAW` dependency as well because we wanted to keep on using the same base Projection, but it is not mandatory, as long as you are using another Projection that is not declared elsewhere in the dependencies.

 #### Changing the query that finds the Projection based on their identifier

-Sometimes, when writing a dependency of a projection that is matched on its `_identifier`, we find that the identifier has more fields than we want, or has fields with different names, which makes the automatic query mapping result in no documents found.
+Sometimes, when writing a dependency of a Projection that is matched on its `_identifier`, we find that the identifier has more fields than we want, or has fields with different names, which makes the automatic query mapping result in no documents found.
-In this scenario, you can employ the `identifierQueryMapping` option, which provides a new query mapping for the identifier of a projection, allowing you to have a custom way of matching documents based on their identifier.
+In this scenario, you can employ the `identifierQueryMapping` option, which provides a new query mapping for the identifier of a Projection, allowing you to have a custom way of matching documents based on their identifier.

 :::info
 The `identifierQueryMapping` field is supported from the version `1.1.0` of the `aggregation.json` which is supported from the version `3.6.0` of the Single View Creator service